Abhilash001/gemini-crewai-travelplanner/README.md

 - `images/`: Directory containing demonstration images and GIFs
   - `travelplanner.webp`: Static screenshot of the application interface
   - `travelplanner-demo.gif`: Animated demonstration of the application in use
+- `UI`: Angular UI.
+Check Readme in that folder for more details.

 ## Implementation Details